mikhailsuzko/planer-microservices/README.md

    backend.
 3. [Backend](https://github.com/mikhailsuzko/planer-microservices): Built on microservice architecture using Spring Cloud, Spring Cloud Config, API Gateway, Eureka Client and Server, Spring Security, Spring JPA, Hibernate.
-The project implements a REST Api for processing requests from the client
+The project implements a REST API for processing requests from the client
 4. [Properties](https://github.com/mikhailsuzko/Planner-properties): Since the backend application uses Spring Cloud Config, all settings are stored in a separate repository that can be changed without the need to rebuild the backend application